 Graduate Studies in Comparative Literature

 Comparative Literature is the study of literature and other cultural expressions across boundaries.
-These boundaries can be linguistic, medial and, in a general sense, cultural.
-The discipline’s uniqueness lies in training young scholars to define their own spheres and critical perspectives between and among traditional disciplines and schools of critical thought, and in establishing wide inter- and trans-disciplinary networks.
+These boundaries can be linguistic, medial, ethnic, or cultural.
+The discipline’s uniqueness lies in training young scholars to define their own research areas and critical perspectives within and among traditional disciplines and schools of critical thought, and in establishing wide inter- and trans-disciplinary networks.
 At Western, the Comparative Literature Program promotes modes of literary research and instruction that are international and multilingual.

-While the program is housed in the Department of Modern Languages and Literatures, our core faculty involves professors from the Departments of English, French, Classical Studies, Film Studies, and other departments.
-The research interests of faculty members include: Medieval and Renaissance studies, Baroque, Enlightenment and Romanticism (17th-19th centuries), Twentieth-century literature and culture, Critical theory (aesthetic, sociocultural, psychoanalytic, linguistic), Postcolonial theory, Philosophy and literature, Gender studies, Text-image relations International cinema, Central and East European studies, and Transatlantic studies.
-Core faculty have been initiators in a number of national and international scholarly organizations that reflect interdisciplinary interests, including The Canadian Comparative Literature Association, The Canadian Society of Mediaevalists/Société Canadienne des Mediévalistes (SCM), and The North American Society for the Study of Romanticism (NASSR); the latter two both having been founded at Western.
+Comparative Literature is housed in the Department of Modern Languages and Literatures.
+Our core faculty includes professors from the Departments of English and Writing Studies, Women's Studies, French Studies, Classical Studies, and the Faculty of Media and Information Studies.
+The research interests of faculty members include: Medieval and Renaissance Literature; Baroque, Enlightenment and Romantic Literature; Twentieth-century Literature and Culture; Critical Theory; Postcolonial Theory; Philosophy and Intellectual History; Gender studies and Queer Theory; Visual Arts and Film Studies; Central and Eastern European Studies; and Transatlantic Studies.
+Core faculty have been initiators in a number of national and international scholarly organizations that reflect interdisciplinary interests, including The Canadian Comparative Literature Association, The Canadian Society of Mediaevalists/Société Canadienne des Mediévalistes (SCM), and The North American Society for the Study of Romanticism (NASSR).

-Students are encouraged to bring their research interests into focus early, while at the same time broadening their horizons through an individual program of course work and examinations.
-Because our students' research outcomes are a high priority for us, students in both the MA and PhD programs develop the thesis prospectus early in their studies.
+Students are encouraged to bring their research interests into focus early, while at the same time broadening their horizons through an individualized program of course work and examinations.
+Two half-courses are offered each year to provide students with a strong foundation in the history and methodology of Comparative Literature as an academic discipline.
+Research outcomes are a high priority for us.
+Accordingly, students in both the MA and PhD programs, develop their thesis prospectuses early in their studies.

 During our program we offer teaching assistantships.
 Depending on their background, interest and career goals students may have the opportunity to teach a tutorial for a large introductory undergraduate class, a section of an introductory language course or even teach an upper year course of their own design.
 We mentor and support the students’ growth as teacher’s through a number of programs.
 A good number of our graduates from the Doctoral program hold teaching positions at post-secondary level